aman8440/Assignment/README.md

 Considering yourself as wizard and looking for treasure write an algorithm to solve the puzzle to check if getting treasure is possible or not.

 Sample 1:
-''' Array X: 1  2  3  5  5
+`Array X: 1  2  3  5  5
-Array Y: 5  4  3  2  1
+Array Y: 5  4  3  2  1`
-As 5 is the most significant element in Array X and also present in Array Y. Then output will be true ''' Sample 1:
+As 5 is the most significant element in Array X and also present in Array Y. Then output will be true Sample 1:
-''' Array X: 1  2  3  5  5
+`Array X: 1  2  3  5  5
-Array Y: 4  3  2  1
+Array Y: 4  3  2  1`
-As 5 is the most significant element in Array X and it is not present in Array Y. Then output will be false '''
+As 5 is the most significant element in Array X and it is not present in Array Y. Then output will be false

 ## Problem_1